IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks.md

 * Ansible inventory is templated out and working properly.
 * SSH key generated for Ansible passwordless authentication.
 * SSH agent is setup on the Ansible Controller.
-* Ansible SSH key is copied to the FTP server.
+* Ansible SSH key is copied to the file server.
 ### Notes
 * You can use an existing SSH key as your Ansible key, or have Ansible create one for you.
 It is highly recommended to use one without a passphrase.
 ## 1 Create LPAR Playbook